Jim Rice: Career accomplishments

 Rice is the only player in history to lead the league in home runs, RBIs, and triples in the same year.
 He is also the only player in major league history to record over 200 hits while hitting 39 or more home runs for three consecutive years.
-He is tied for the AL record of leading the league in total bases for three straight seasons, and was one of three AL players to have three straight seasons of hitting at least 39 home runs while batting .315 or higher.
-From 1975 to 1986, Rice led the AL in total games played, at bats, runs scored, hits, homers, RBIs, slugging percentage, total bases, extra base hits, go-ahead RBIs, multi-hit games, and outfield assists.
-Among all major league players during that time, Rice was the leader in five of these categories (Mike Schmidt is next, having led in four).
+He had tied the AL record of leading the league in total bases for three straight seasons.
+Beside being one of three AL players to have three straight seasons of hitting at least 39 home runs while batting .315 or higher.
+Also in 1978, Rice became the fourth and final MLB player to lead both leagues at the same time in hitting the most Home Runs and having the most Hits in the same season.
+During his most productive 12-season span from 1975 to 1986, Rice collectively led all American League players in total games played, at bats, runs scored, hits, homers, RBIs, slugging percentage, total bases, extra base hits, go-ahead RBIs, multi-hit games, and outfield assists.
+Among all other MLB players, including those in the National League, Rice was the leader in five of the above 12 categories (Mike Schmidt is next on the leader board; he led in four).

+In 1982, Rice saved a young fan's life.
+Boston was playing the Chicago White Sox.
+Dave Stapleton hit a line drive into the stands, and as this was before any safety measures, such as netting, were in place, the line drive hit a young boy in the head.
+Jim Rice, knowing it would take too long for medical staff to reach the young fan, popped out of the dugout, grabbed the young fan, and brought him to the dugout, where the Boston Red Sox medical staff was able to attend to him quickly.
+Due to Rice's decisive action, the boy was able to be rushed to the hospital and had emergency surgery, and ultimately, according to the physicians who treated the boy at the hospital, Rice saved the boy's life.
+Rice continued to play the game in his blood stained unifrom.